-When it comes to a roofing insurance claim, there are many moving parts you may need help with.
-At Roof Crafters we are here to guide our Baton Rouge, and Hammond, LA clients, as well as help walk you through this entire process.
+When it comes to a roofing insurance claims process & mortgage check procedures, there are many moving parts you may need help with.
+At Louisiana Roof Crafters, we are here to guide our Baton Rouge, and Hammond, LA clients, as well as help, walk you through this entire process.
 The information on this page will educate you on the entire process from filing the insurance claim on your roof all the way to getting your insurance check endorsed by your mortgage company.
 LA Roof Crafters can also help you if you live in Covington, Slidell, Denham Springs, Mandeville, and New Orleans.

 Call your insurance company to make a claim just as soon as you find someone to take care of any emergency repairs.
 Most insurance companies have hotlines that enable you to talk with someone 24/7.
 If not, they likely have a website where you can make a claim online and then check on the status until the office opens.